Quotation – What is a quotation?

-A proforma invoice is sent to a customer before the final details of a sale are confirmed.
+A proforma invoice is a non-official invoice that is sent to a customer before the final details of a sale are confirmed.
 They are often used at the same point in the sales process as a quotation; however, quotes and proforma invoices serve slightly different purposes.

-A quotation would normally be sent if a customer makes an enquiry and wants to find out more about a product or service.
-A proforma invoice is sent after a customer has made some commitment to purchase but cannot be sent a true invoice as the final details of the sale are not certain.
+A quotation would normally be sent if a customer makes an enquiry, or if they want to find out more about a product or service.
+A proforma invoice is sent if a customer has committed to a purchase, but cannot be sent a true invoice because the final details of the sale are not certain.

 Quotations in Debitoor

 Send professional, personalised quotations with Debitoor invoicing software.
-With our automatic templates, creating and sending quotes is fast and simple.
-Fill in your customer’s details, add the products or services, and add notes or terms as necessary.
+With our automatic quotation templates, creating and sending quotes is fast and simple.
+Simply fill in your customer’s details, add your products and prices, then click send!